Luxoimum/LayoutLoadingDispatcher/README.md

 ## Demo:

-You can find a demo in the "./demo" directory (im working to making it functional in the github static webpage) you can find it in codesandbox too in this link:
+You'll find a demo in the "./demo" directory.
+You can work with by cloning it or you can try it in codesandbox in this link:

 [link to codesandbox demo!](https://codesandbox.io/s/lld-demo-1-oc4qn)